-There are two problems with this macro: first, the programmer will local lbl is added to the beginning of the bump macro, then bump can be used as often as desired in a program, and the macro's lbl symbol won't conflict with a lbl symbol in the main body of the program.
+The local directive can solve these problems.
+This directive, which must precede all other type of statements in a macro definition, creates symbols that are unique for each invocation of a macro.
+For example, if the statement local lbl is added to the beginning of the bump macro, then bump can be used as often as desired in a program, and the macro's lbl symbol won't conflict with a lbl symbol in the main body of the program.